vpavkin/dtc/README.md

 In some rare cases it gives incorrect diffs for `monthsUntil` method.

 As of current version of DTC, this bug leaks into momentjs instances as well.

+## Changelog

+### 2.0.0-M1

+This major release aims to fix a specific design flaw, which is impossibility to construct `Local` values from zone-aware instants.
+Prior to 2.0, such option was an exclusive privilege of `Zoned`.

+In practice this introduced limitations in correctly abstracting over UTC/Zoned time representations.
+Inability to grasp this aspect from the beginning leaded to creation of arcane `localDateTimeAsZoned` instance.
+This trick allowed to use `LocalDateTime` in `Zoned` context, which provided an ability to construct values polymorphically.
+Such abuse created it's own issues, in particular - ability to create `LocalDateTime` values in some `Zoned` contexts, where it didn't make any sense.

+Version 2.0 resolves this issue by extracting time creation functionality in a separate `Capture` typeclass.

+Now it's possible to specify an exact polymorphic context you need:

+- `TimePoint` for a generic instant
+- `TimePoint` + `Capture` for a generic instant that can be constructed in a instant-preserving way.
+- `Zoned` for a zone-aware value for full control over zoning (no locals here from now on)
+- `Local` specifically for local (or UTC) instant, without zone information and control over it.

+#### Migration from 1.* to 2.0.0-M1:

+- Now there's no `Zoned` instance for `LocalDateTime`.

+  For each place you use it there're two options:
+  - It's zoned-only code, that doesn't make any sense in local context.
+    In such case you have a better protection now from accidentally using it in an incorrect context.
+  - It's an abstraction over UTC/Zoned contexts.
+    In such case you should be able to replace the context bound from `Zoned` to `TimePoint` + `Capture`.
+- `Zoned.of[T](...)` was removed.
+Use `Capture[T](...)`
+- `Lawless` was renamed to `TimePoint`.

+#### Other potentially breaking changes:

+- Explicit implementation of `hashCode` was added to moment wrapper classes, which can lead to different behaviour in `Map`s.
+- [Laws] `Zoned.constructorConsistency` law is gone.
+Proper laws for `Capture` are work in progress.